Juranamou/Juranamou/README.md

 ### About Me 💁🏻‍♂️

-- 🤠 I'm a full-stack develope
+- 🤠 I'm a full-stack developer
-- 🌱 I love learning new tech, currently playing with C#
+- 🌱 I love learning new tech
 - 🧗 Talk to me about code, rock climbing, or dog training!

 ### Connect 🔗